AbiHill/WDI_LDN_PROJECT3/README.md

 For our third project, we decided to build a MEAN stack web application called "CRAVE".

-"CRAVE'S" target audience are those users,  who are in need of food desperately, after a night out.
-The app plots relevant restaurants, onto a users given route/map, depending on how emotional they are feeling:
+"CRAVE'S" target audience are for people who are in need of food desperately, after a night out or a late night at work.
+The app plots relevant restaurants onto a users given route/map.

+Extra filtering options are also availble to the user.
+They're able to filter the results based on their current emotional state:

-- Hammered (kebab)
+- Hammered
-- Hungover (cafes)
+- Hungover
-- Hardworking (chinese)
+- Hardworking
-- Hangry (fast food)
+- Hangry

 ##### The app utilises the following technologies: